DanHerasymenko/Weather-API-Application/README.md

 ## Run with Docker

-To start the application, run:
+To start the application:

+1. Clone the repository:
+2. Create a `.env` file in the root directory of the project.
+You can use the provided `.env` template below.
+3. Start the application using Docker Compose:
 ```
 docker compose up --build
 ```